midgetmonk/LegendsClone/README.md

 Screenshots available here: https://imgur.com/a/cA5Bfdg

 ## Installation
-To install the system, either:

-* Download the [project .zip](https://gitlab.com/pacosgrove1/legends/-/archive/main/legends-main.zip) and extract it to your systems installation directory, or
-* Paste the manifest URL below into the Install System dialog on the Setup menu:
+To install the system, paste the manifest URL below into the Install System dialog on the Setup menu:
   * `https://gitlab.com/pacosgrove1/legends/-/raw/main/system.json`

 ## Usage